 One School, One Book

-One School, One Book is a program designed to create a shared reading experience within a single elementary school community.
-A chapter book is chosen, every family in the elementary school receives a copy, and every family reads that book at home over the course of a single month.
+is a program designed to create a shared reading experience within a single elementary school community.
+A chapter book is chosen, every student receives a copy, and every family reads that book at home over the course of a single month.
 Activities at school coordinate, promote and enrich the shared reading experience.